What’s Clogging Your Pipes? Blocked Drain Causes Explained

 Slow Draining Sinks and Tubs

 If the water in your sink or bathtub is draining at a snail’s pace, that’s often the first sign of a clogged pipe.
 This usually means something is partially blocking the flow—like a buildup of hair, soap scum, or grease clinging to the inside of the drain.
-In kitchens, we often see food waste and oils slowing things down; in bathrooms, it’s usually a mix of hair and product residue.
+In kitchens, we often see food waste and oils slowing things down… that’s when a blocked sink plumber can help resolve the issue.

 Gurgling Sounds or Unusual Noises